| |

 time in Hartford was very short.

-Born in Boston in 1939, he was a graduate of the University
+Born in Boston on October 1, 1939, he was a graduate

-of New Hampshire and manager of the UNH campus station.
+of the University of New Hampshire and manager of the

-Ed was a reporter at WHEB in Portsmouth - the first
+UNH campus station.
+Ed was a reporter at WHEB in Portsmouth

-on the scene at the Portsmouth Naval Shipyard when the
+- the first on the scene at the Portsmouth Naval Shipyard

-He was a stringer for NBC Radio during the Hampton Beach
+in 1963.
+He was a stringer for NBC Radio during the

-riot and covered John F. Kennedy's presidential campaign.
+Hampton Beach riot and covered John F. Kennedy's presidential

-Ed also worked at WTSN Dover, NH and was news director
+campaign.
+Ed also worked at WTSN Dover, NH and was news

-at WCSH Television in Portland, ME.
-In 1966 Ed began
+director at WCSH Television in Portland, ME.
+In 1966

-a 40-year career at New England Telephone based in Maine;
+Ed began a 40-year career at New England Telephone based

 |